git从入门到跑路 [5] :tags版本标签

 –sort=

 Respect any colors specified in the --format option.
-The field must be one of always, never, or auto (if is absent, behave as if always was given).
+The

 -i